What is Applied Behavior Analysis?

 Assumption’s ABA course sequence and practicum courses meet the Behavior Analyst Certification Board’s (BACB) requirements for eligibility to take the Board Certified Behavior Analyst Examination® (under the 4th Edition Task List).
 Applicants may need to meet additional requirements to qualify.
-Learn more about why this approval is important to you.
+Learn more about why this verification is important to you.

 A field with an increasingly growing demand